steamclock/SCPinions/README.md

 4. Submit a pull request on Github
 5. We love you forever. <3

-You can use submodules as an alternative if you choose.
+You can use git submodules as an alternative if you are crazy.